ctuning/ck-env/README.md

   * install - install CK package (download a tool if needed, install it, and register environment
   * setup - setup package (only register environment but do not install it)

-platform - detecting and describin platforms
+platform - detecting and describing platforms

   * deinit - de-initialize device (put shared computational devices to powersave mode after experiments)
   * detect - detect various properties (features) of a given platform